-- Add the shallot, ginger, red pepper, garlic powder, onion powder and salt and mix with the beef.
+- Add the shallot, ginger, red pepper, garlic powder, and onion powder and mix with the beef.
 Continue cooking, stirring occasionally, until the meat is browned and developing some crispy bits, about 8 minutes.

 - Add the coconut aminos and fish sauce and cook for another 3-4 minutes.